- Written by Dr.Mehmet Demircioglu

 Why Do PRP Results Vary So Much?

-Because patients vary, and protocols vary.
+Because patients vary, and PRP protocols vary.

-I would focus on this: does PRP make sense for this specific patient, at this specific stage, for this specific reason, with this specific expectation?
+So when people ask whether PRP works, I think I would focus on whether PRP makes sense for this specific patient, at this specific stage, for this specific reason, with this specific expectation.

 How Should A Patient Judge PRP Results?